convertersystems/opc-ua-client/README.md

 ![robot][1]

-# Workstation.UaClient
+# opc-ua-client
-*New!* Install package 'Workstation.UaClient' from Nuget and you'll always have the latest version.
+*New!* Install package 'Workstation.UaClient' from Nuget to get the latest release for your hmi project.

 *New!* Supports Universal Windows Platform (UWP) and Windows Presentation Framework (WPF) applications.